 In the showdown between hemp versus cotton fabrics, hemp is the clear champion!
 Hemp fabric decomposes better and doesn’t pollute or block the soil ventilation.
 Burning hemp fabric is simply like burning dried pasture.
-It doesn’t leave any injurious chemicals into the air.
-Hemp utilises thrice less water, land, insecticides, pesticides and overall budget than cotton.
-During harvest and retting process, the plant leaves and shredded parts act as manure only to improve the soil quality.
-Deep roots of hemp act as natural soil aerator.
+It doesn’t leave any injurious chemicals in the air.
+Hemp utilizes thrice less water, land, insecticides, pesticides, and overall budget than cotton.
+During the harvest and retting process, the plant leaves and shredded parts act as manure only to improve the soil quality.
+Deep roots of hemp act as natural soil aerators.
 The deeper penetrations of roots improve soil compaction which prevents soil erosion, for instance, in sloppy lands.
-Clearly, producing hemp fabric is an environmentally conscious approach. hemp fabric for sale, hemp fabric manufacturers,
+Clearly, producing hemp fabric is an environmentally conscious approach.

-What makes hemp fabric better compared to other natural fabrics?
+What makes it better compared to other natural fabrics?

 Cotton or linen clothes get holes over time; to avoid that one can switch to hemp fabrics.
 Famous for superior tensile strength, hemp fabrics don’t wear, tear or stretch easily.
-The sturdiness of hemp fibre is determined by its journey from farm to the fabrics.
-Hemp plant grows very dense and can withstand in varying climates and soil conditions with minimal care.
-In an ideal climate, hemp fibres can be grown and harvested four times a year, whereas cotton fibre takes almost eight months to mature.
-In contrast to cotton, hemp requires 3 times less water, landmass, pesticides and farming budget. hemp fabric for sale Hemp plant produces 250% more fibre than cotton, and 600% more fibre than flax per acre of land that contributes to the environment, hemp fabric by the yard, hemp fabric manufacturers.
+The sturdiness of hemp fiber is determined by its journey from farm to fabric.
+The hemp plant grows very dense and can withstand varying climates and soil conditions with minimal care.
+In an ideal climate, hemp fibers can be grown and harvested four times a year, whereas cotton fiber takes almost eight months to mature.
+In contrast to cotton, hemp requires 3 times less water, landmass, pesticides, and farming budget.
+Hemp plant produces 250% more fiber than cotton, and 600% more fiber than flax per acre of land.

 How long does hemp fabric last?

-Clothing made of hemp fibre is lightweight and absorbent, with three times the tensile strength of cotton.
-People have long valued this strong and long lasting plant: the first hemp plants were spun into fibre than 10,000 years ago.
-Hemp fibres easily incorporate the properties of other fabrics when blended together delivering longer durability along with comfort and style. hemp fabric for sale In short, it’s fair to say that hemp fabric could last 3-5 times than other natural or synthetic fibres.
-We feel disappointed when our beloved t-shirt starts to lose its fabric quality overtime.
+Clothing made of hemp fiber is lightweight and absorbent, with three times the tensile strength of cotton.
+People have long valued this strong and long-lasting plant: the first hemp plants were spun into fiber than 10,000 years ago.
+Hemp fibers easily incorporate the properties of other fabrics when blended together delivering longer durability along with comfort and style.
+In short, it’s fair to say that it could last 3-5 times than other natural or synthetic fibers.
+We feel disappointed when our beloved t-shirt starts to lose its fabric quality over time.
 Don’t we?!
-Generally our holiday purchases end up looking old and worn, even before the summer fades away.
+Generally, our holiday purchases end up looking old and worn, even before the summer fades away.
 But thanks to the incredible plant that created a new genre of fabrics, we don’t have to worry any longer.
-The natural tensile strength of hemp fibres keeps the fabrics intact and avoids stretching.
+The natural tensile strength of hemp fibers keeps the fabrics intact and avoids stretching.
 This property also helps the fabric to get softer with each wash and retain the same quality after years.

 The original Levi Strauss jeans were made from hemp.

-The July 4, 1776 Declaration of Independence was written on hemp paper.
+July 4, 1776, the Declaration of Independence was written on hemp paper.